JeyRunner/tuda-typst-templates/templates/tudaexercise/template/title.typ

       )
       v(6pt)
       line(length: 100%, stroke: stroke)
-      if info.term != none or info.date != none or info.sheetnumber != none {
+      if "term" in info or "date" in info or "sheetnumber" in info {
         set text(fill: text_on_accent_color)
         grid(
           columns: (1fr, 1fr),